nigeltao/nigeltao.github.io/blog/2020/jsonptr.md

 More unusually, **each JSON string is represented by multiple Wuffs tokens**.
-One reason for this is that Wuffs token have a maximum length of 65,535 bytes (discussed in the "64 Bit Token Representation" section below), even if the source buffer is longer.
+One reason for this is that Wuffs token have a maximum length of 65,535 bytes (discussed in the "64-Bit Token Representation" section below), even if the source buffer is longer.
 For example, a 200,000 byte JSON string could decode as three 65,535 byte tokens and some shorter residual tokens that make up the remaining 3,395 bytes.
 For the `jsonptr` program, which uses a 32 KiB source buffer, no token will be longer than 32 KiB.

-Even if a JSON string measures under 65,536 (or 32,768 bytes), it decomposes into multiple Wuffs tokens.
+Even if a JSON string measures under 65,536 (or 32,768) bytes, it decomposes into multiple Wuffs tokens.
 Consider the JSON string `"\u0009½+\u00BD=1\n"`.
 Different parts of the input string (in the JSON format) are converted differently to produce their contribution to the decoded string.
 For example,